zephyrproject-rtos/zephyr/boards/arm/lpcxpresso55s69/doc/index.rst

 - *lpcxpresso55s69_ns* non-secure (NS) address space for CPU0
 - *lpcxpresso55s69_cpu1* CPU1 target, no security extensions

-NS target for CPU0 does not work correctly without a secure image enabling it.
-To enable it, run any of the ``tfm_integration`` samples.
+NS target for CPU0 does not work correctly without a secure image to configure the system, then hand execution over to the NS environment.
+To enable a secure image, run any of the ``tfm_integration`` samples.
+When using the NS target ``CONFIG_BUILD_WITH_TFM`` is always enabled to ensure that a valid S image is included during the build process.

 CPU1 does not work without CPU0 enabling it.
 To enable it, run one of the following samples in ``subsys\ipc``: